IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The problem with most AI oversight structures

-Human oversight of AI is required by IMDA, MAS, and ISO 42001.
-Most organisations have satisfied this requirement by creating a committee: a governance body with a charter, some senior members, and a quarterly meeting schedule.
+Meaningful human oversight of AI is a central expectation across IMDA's guidance, MAS supervisory requirements for financial institutions, and ISO 42001.
+Most organisations have satisfied this expectation by creating a committee: a governance body with a charter, some senior members, and a quarterly meeting schedule.
 On paper, the oversight exists.

-This engagement builds the override architecture and the governance structure that operates it.
+This engagement designs the override architecture and the governance structure that operates it.

 What this engagement produces